rmoralespp/jsonl/docs/dump_fork.md

 # Dump to multiple jsonlines files

-Dump multiple iterables to the specified jsonlines file paths, optimizing memory usage.
+Dump multiple iterables incrementally to the specified jsonlines file paths, optimizing memory usage.

 The files can be compressed using `gzip`, `bzip2`, or `xz` formats.
 If the file extension is not recognized, it will be dumped to a text file.